conan/conan.github.io/_posts/2015-10-05-clojure-on-windows.md

 ### Keybindings

 You can apply some default keybindings for Cursive's operations by going to Settings > Keymap > Clojure Keybindings.
 It doesn't let you edit individual keybindings here (you do that in the usual IntelliJ way), but it can apply a whole set of Clojure-related keybindings for you in one go.
 I recommend starting with the Cursive ones; open the Binding Set dropdown, select Cursive and press Apply.
 This is also a really handy place to find out what commands are available that relate to Clojure.
 You can also find commands in the regular IntelliJ menus at Edit > Structural Editing and Navigate > Structural Navigation.
-I can't recommend enough trying out _all_ of the commands available, as you're guaranteed to find some that are essential to your style of working.
+I strongly recommend trying out _all_ of the commands available, as you're guaranteed to find some that are essential to your style of working.

 ### Default settings